trynke/chess/README.md

 ## :mortar_board: About
 This is one more of my university assignments.
 The task was to write a program that could implement the algorithm for solving several chess problems.
 Here it is!

 Input data is indexes of 2 chess squares that you want to use: (k, l) and (m, n).
 Be aware: ***values have to be integers from 1 to 8 inclusively***.
 On the output you wil get 6 questions about chess and answer for those problems.
-Also this program displays a picture of a chess board with marked chosen squares (number 1 for square (k, l) and number 2 for (m, n))
+Also this program displays a picture of a chess board with marked chosen squares (number 1 for square (k, l) and number 2 for (m, n)).

 Here is a list of problems that this program solves:
 - a) Do the squares have the same color?